vaimo/composer-repository-bundle/README.md

 Allows composer package installation from repositories or zip files that have multiple packages inside of them or declare certain folder within the project as local repository.

+In short: it removes the need to declare each local package as PATH repository and allows users to install things from remote .zip files (by downloading them and registering them - again - as PATH repositories).

 More information on recent changes [HERE](./CHANGELOG.md).

 ## Overview